 Here is a specially created list of some mouth-watering vegetarian Sri Lankan delicacies that are too good to miss.
 Keep scrolling down and read along!

-1. Asmi – An Amazing Combination Of Milk And Cinnamon
+1. Asmi – Magic Of Milk And Cinnamon

-Preparation: Milk is added to rice flour, which is continuously kneaded.
+Milk is added to rice flour, which is continuously kneaded.
 Later, cinnamon leaves are squeezed into a cup of coconut milk, which is used to make the batter.
 It’s then deep fried in oil and garnished with treacle syrup.
 Enjoy this yummy snacky dish with your family and friends over a chat in the evening.

 Ingredients used: rice flour, cinnamon leaves, treacle, and coconut milk.